parisni/mimic-omop-guidelines/04-discussion.rst

 OMOP model
 - enables observational studies to be conducted using multiple data sources
 -  while confidential personal health data remain with the original data holders

+- De-identification : OMOP is quite an easy model to deindentifate.
+This is a important use case for sharing datas HIPAA, RGPD

+- Collaborative work : excel files